 The Outer Worlds’ story unravels in a distant Halcyon Solar System in the frontier of the colonized space.
 The system is run by mega-corporations, so its society presents a perfect example of the lengths, to which uncontrolled and unrestricted capitalism can go.
-Workers are the property of the employer and have no rights; products of labor are redistributed unfairly; only the rich benefit from social services; cynical corporate bureaucracy poisons every aspect of life and death when people have to rent even their graves if they wish to be buried upon their demise.
-In short, Halcyon colonies are pure representation of Marx’s and Althusser’s nightmare, being simultaneously Bezos’ and Musk’s paradise.
-Pretty shitty place to live.
+Workers are the property of the employer and have no rights; products of labor are redistributed unfairly; only the rich benefit from social services.
+Cynical corporate bureaucracy poisons every aspect of life and death when people have to rent even their graves if they wish to be buried upon their demise.
+In short, Halcyon colonies are a pure representation of Marx’s and Althusser’s nightmare, being simultaneously Bezos’ and Musk’s paradise.
+A pretty shitty place to live.

 Moreover, the colony has lost Hope.
 That’s the name of a huge colonial vessel, where thousands of brightest specialists and thinkers lie in their cryogenic slumber.
 Hope was considered to be lost in space, but one dissident scientist Phineas Welles had found it.
 The Outer World’s protagonist is one of Hope’s passengers, the first who survived Welles’ attempt to awake someone from cryo-sleep.
 Her or his goal now is to help Welles to bring Hope home and save the colony, for only Hope’s passengers can solve all the world’s problems.
 Or there is an option to betray Welles and help the corporations to accumulate even more power and wealth.
 That classic RPG choice.

 Mechanically The Outer Worlds is a first-person action-RPG.
-It means, that shooting here is quite important, for that is what you do for a great portion of the time.
-Unfortunately, it just doesn’t feel good.
-Enemies simply absorb damage until killed, without noticeable hit and miss feedback; game’s weapon arsenal lacks variation; AI shows utter stupidity on any level of difficulty, sending stacks of enemies through a narrow passage to make slaughtering them much easier, and instilling suicidal tendencies in your companions, so most of the time they die pretty early into the battle.
+It means that shooting here is quite important, for that is what you do for a significant portion of the time.
+Unfortunately, it just doesn’t feel right.
+Enemies simply absorb damage until killed, without a noticeable hit and miss feedback, and the game’s weapon arsenal lacks variation.
+AI shows utter stupidity on any level of difficulty, sending stacks of enemies through a narrow passage to make slaughtering them much easier, and instilling suicidal tendencies in your companions, so most of the time, they die pretty early into the battle.

-There are several ways the game tries to spice up its combat, but with very limited success.
-Raising the game difficulty doesn’t make enemies smarter, but rather turns them into bullet sponges.
+There are several ways the game tries to spice up its combat, but with minimal success.
+Raising the game difficulty doesn’t make enemies smarter, but instead turns them into bullet sponges.
 There is Supernova difficulty, that reminds the survival mode in New Vegas: you may starve, and companions die permanently.
-Considering their tactical skills, though, it is better to travel alone in this case.
+It is better to travel alone in this case, considering their tactical skills, though.

-Since the beginning of the game your character has the skill to slow time.
+Since the beginning of the game, your character has the skill to slow time down.
 On activation, TTD (Tactical Time Dilation) meter in the UI begins to drain out, and it does so faster if you move or shoot.
-TTD serves here as a substitute for V.A.T.S. from New Vegas, for only when it is active hitting certain parts of the enemy’s body make an additional effect to the normal damage: blinding an enemy with a shot to a head, slowing him down by shooting a leg, etc. Unlike V.A.T.S. though, using TTD isn’t as much beneficial and far not as spectacular.
+TTD serves here as a substitute for VATS from New Vegas, for only when it is active hitting certain parts of the enemy’s body make an additional effect to the normal damage: blinding an enemy with a shot to a head, slowing him down by shooting a leg, etc. Unlike VATS, though, using TTD isn’t as much beneficial and far not as spectacular.

 TTD is not the only mechanic, brought from New Vegas.
 Actually, most of the game’s roleplay elements resemble those of Obsidian’s decade-old masterpiece.
-There are fixed character attributes, that are generated during character creation: strength, dexterity, etc. Very similar to the SPECIAL system of Fallout, but without an option to change them later in the game.
-Each of those attributes affects the number of skill points you receive each level-up to a certain group of skills.
-Every 2 levels your character earns a perk.
+There are fixed character attributes that are generated during character creation: strength, dexterity, etc. Very similar to the SPECIAL system of Fallout, but without an option to change them later in the game.
+Each of those attributes affects the number of skill points you receive each level-up to a specific group of skills.
+Every 2 levels, your character earns a perk.
 There are three tiers of them: earning 5 perks in a tier unlocks the next one with more beneficial options.
-Your companions in The Outer Worlds, unlike New Vegas, also level-up, and also earn perks.
+Your companions in The Outer Worlds, unlike New Vegas, also level-up, and even earn perks.